mikke89/RmlUi/readme.md

 ```

 Whenever an event listener is added or event is dispatched, and the provided event type does not already have a specification, the default specification
 `interruptible: true, bubbles: true, default_action_phase: None` is added for that event type.
 The default specification can be overriden by first calling `EventId Rocket::Core::RegisterEventType(const String& name, bool interruptible, bool bubbles, DefaultActionPhase default_action_phase)`.
-This is only necessary once for each application run.
+This is only necessary once for each application run, and should be performed before listeners of the same type are used.

+Other changes:

+- All event listeners on the current element will always be called after calling StopPropagation().
+Only when propagating to the next element, the event is stopped.
+This is the same behavior as in Javascript.

 Breaking change: